amotts/MISTI-AIMS-2024/Anchor_Suction/readme.md

 ## Other Files
 ### MATLAB Online
-The calculations and graphic was all done on MATLAB online (amotz@mit.edu) in the file Anchor_Suction.m
+The calculations and graphic was all done on MATLAB online (amotz@mit.edu) in the file Anchor_Suction.m.
+An unsucessful attempt at regression was attempted in Anchor_Regression.m